Digital-Democracies-Institute/Swift-Presto-Lakehouse/README.md

 sudo apt install openjdk-8-jre-headless
 ```

-You need to install MySQL for the hive metastore database.
+You also need to install MySQL for the hive metastore database.
 (The default is debian database but it is not as stable).

 ### 4. Set up your environment variables